Did you know the average person checks their phone 344 times a day?

 Want to create this type of marketing message?
 I’ll show you how a bit later in this piece.

-Use Facebook to grow your SMS list
+Use Facebook to Grow Your SMS List

 Instead of putting all of your eggs in one basket, use multiple channels to segment subscribers.

-SMS and Facebook Ads are excellent on their own.
+Text message advertising and Facebook Ads are excellent on their own.
 But they can be even better when you use them together.

 I recommend checking out Facebook’s lead ads to integrate with your SMS campaigns.